Biden Quickly Nominates Diverse Slate Of Federal Judges

-Category: World Politics Hits: 11President Joe Biden announced his fifth round of judicial nominees Wednesday, with nine candidates.
+Category: World Politics Hits: 13President Joe Biden announced his fifth round of judicial nominees Wednesday, with nine candidates.
 These nominees "continue to fulfill the President’s promise to ensure that the nation’s courts reflect the diversity that is one of our greatest assets as a country—both in terms of personal and professional backgrounds," the White House said in a statement announcing the slate.
 Among those nominees, per the White House:

 Read more https://crooksandliars.com/2021/07/joe-biden-judicial-nominees